Information for all kidney and transplant patients at Guy’s and St Thomas’ regarding coronavirus (COVID-19).

 As a kidney patient you are at an increased risk of becoming unwell if you are infected with coronavirus.
 Therefore it is important that you follow NHS national advice around thorough and frequent hand washing and hygiene.

 The situation is changing rapidly, please visit the NHS website and follow the NHS national advice.
-Everyone should be observing social distancing now and there are no additional measures for patients with chronic kidney disease.
-However, transplant patients and those patients taking a certain level of immunosuppression medicines have been designated extremely vulnerable and should rigorously follow shielding measures in order to keep themselves safe.
-NHS England is directly contacting transplant patients to confirm this advice.
-You are strongly advised to stay at home at all times and avoid any face-to-face contact until, at least, the end of June.
+Everyone should be observing social distancing and there are no additional measures for patients with chronic kidney disease.
+However, transplant patients, those patients taking a certain level of immunosuppression medicines and dialysis patients have been designated extremely vulnerable and should follow shielding measures in order to keep themselves safe.
+You are strongly advised to stay at home as much as possible and avoid any face-to-face contact until, at least, the end of June.
 From 1 June government advice is that you can go outside once a day, if you wish, with members of your household or, if you’re living alone, with one other person from a different household.
 If you do go out, you should take extra care to minimise contact with others by keeping 2 metres apart.
 Dialysis patients should attend for dialysis as usual or as directed by their dialysis team.

 Further information is available on the Public Health England website.
 For non-transplant patients, guidance about what immunosuppression medicines would put you into the shielding group can be found on the Kidney Care UK website.

 Please see below for information and advice regarding outpatient appointments.